-- Proposals need to be responsive to the RFP.
+- Proposals should be responsive to the RFP.
 A primary consideration in evaluating proposals will be how directly the proposal addresses the main objectives of SCEC.
-Important criteria include (not necessarily in order of priority): - Scientific merit of the proposed research - Competence and performance of the investigators, especially in regard to past SCECsponsored research - Priority of the proposed project for short-term SCEC objectives as stated in the RFP - Promise of the proposed project for contributing to long-term SCEC goals as reflected in the SCEC science plan (see Appendix A). - Commitment of the P.I. and institution to the SCEC mission - Value of the proposed research relative to its cost - Ability to leverage the cost of the proposed research through other funding sources - Involvement of students and junior investigators - Involvement of women and underrepresented groups - Proposals may be strengthened by describing: - Collaboration - Within a disciplinary or focus group - Between disciplinary and/or focus groups - In modeling and/or data gathering activities - With engineers, government agencies, and others.
-(See Section VII.B, Advanced Implementation Interface) - Leveraging additional resources - From other agencies - From your institution - By expanding collaborations - Development and delivery of products - Community research tools, models, and databases - Collaborative research reports - Papers in research journals - End-user tools and products - Workshop proceedings and CDs - Fact sheets, maps, posters, public awareness brochures, etc. - Educational curricula, resources, tools, etc.

-- Educational opportunities - Graduate student research assistantships - Undergraduate summer and year-round internships (funded by the project) - K-12 educator and student activities - Presentations to schools near research locations - Participation in data collection - Application and implementation of SCEC research is especially important during the next year as SCEC plans activities for the ten-year anniversary of the Northridge earthquake (2004).
-These activities will provide venues for communicating outcomes of all SCEC funded-projects. - All research proposals will be evaluated by the appropriate disciplinary committees and focus groups, the Science Planning Committee, and the Center Director.
+Important criteria include (not necessarily in order of priority): - Scientific merit of the proposed research - Competence and performance of the investigators, especially in regard to past SCECsponsored research - Priority of the proposed project for short-term SCEC objectives as stated in the RFP

+- Promise of the proposed project for contributing to long-term SCEC goals as reflected in the SCEC science plan (see Appendix A). - Commitment of the P.I. and institution to the SCEC mission - Value of the proposed research relative to its cost - Ability to leverage the cost of the proposed research through other funding sources - Involvement of students and junior investigators - Involvement of women and underrepresented groups - Innovative or "risky" ideas that have a reasonable chance of leading to new insights or advances in earthquake physics and/or seismic hazard analysis. - Proposals may be strengthened by describing: - Collaboration - Within a disciplinary or focus group - Between disciplinary and/or focus groups - In modeling and/or data gathering activities - With engineers, government agencies, and others.
+(See Section VII.B, Advanced Implementation Interface) - Leveraging additional resources - From other agencies - From your institution - By expanding collaborations - Development and delivery of products - Community research tools, models, and databases - Collaborative research reports - Papers in research journals - End-user tools and products - Workshop proceedings and CDs - Fact sheets, maps, posters, public awareness brochures, etc. - Educational curricula, resources, tools, etc. - Educational opportunities - Graduate student research assistantships - Undergraduate summer and year-round internships (funded by the project) - K-12 educator and student activities - Presentations to schools near research locations - Participation in data collection - All research proposals will be evaluated by the appropriate disciplinary committees and focus groups, the Science Planning Committee, and the Center Director.
 CEO proposals will be evaluated by the CEO Planning Committee and the Center Director. - The Science Planning Committee is chaired by the Deputy Director and comprises the chairs of the disciplinary committees, focus groups, and special projects.
 It is responsible for recommending a balanced science budget to the Center Director. - The CEO Planning Committee is chaired by the Associate Director for CEO and comprises experts involved in SCEC and USGS implementation, education, and outreach.
-It is responsible for recommending a balanced CEO budget to the Center Director. - Recommendations of the planning committees will be combined into an annual spending plan by the Executive Committee of the SCEC Board of Directors and forwarded to the Board of Directors for approval. - Final selection of research projects will be made by the Center Director, in consultation with the Board of Directors. - The review process should be completed and applicants notified in February, 2003.
+It is responsible for recommending a balanced CEO budget to the Center Director. - Recommendations of the planning committees will be combined into an annual spending plan by the Executive Committee of the SCEC Board of Directors and forwarded to the Board of Directors for approval. - Final selection of research projects will be made by the Center Director, in consultation with the Board of Directors.

+• The review process should be completed and applicants notified by mid-February, 2004.